How to Prepare for A Cyclone in Australia

 Most buildings and flats built in the Northern Territory after Cyclone Tracy in the mid-1970s, for example, have been engineered to withstand gusts of 225-279 km per hour.
 Buildings, however, decay over time, and there is no such thing as a cyclone-proof dwelling.
 That is why it is vital to begin preparing for a cyclone as soon as possible.

-local council.
+First and foremost, you must study natural disaster management in your area.
+If severe storms, cyclones, floods, storm surges, or tsunamis are expected in your area, check with your local council.
 Investigate your community's emergency plans, suggested evacuation routes, and zones.
 Find out what assistance is available from your local municipality and other support organizations.
 You can also prepare by downloading this cyclone emergency plan PDF.

 Then, consider your evacuation and shelter options.
 Plan to shelter in your home if you reside in a well-built home outside of a storm-tide or flood-prone location.
 Determine the most vital, secure part of your home to take refuge in.
 How long may you stay alone if you take refuge in your home?
 How many days' worth of supplies would you require?